home

 Contact Lens Trial (Existing Wearer): £130.00

-Emergency or Minor Eye Care Appointment: Up to £100
+Emergency or Minor Eye Care Appointment: from £80.00

 Nidek Computerised Test Equipment